OptimalBPM/of/README.md

 # Support

-Outside github issues, there will be commercial support o
+Outside github issues, there will be commercial support available.

 # History